Top International Destinations for Canadian Snowbirds

 Many international snowbird destinations offer amazing prices on villas, condos, apartments and hotels that cost only a fraction of what you would have to pay to rent or buy similar properties in U.S. snowbird destinations.
 However, you’ll want to take extra precautions before committing to renting or buying in a destination other than the United States:

 If you’re looking to buy a snowbird vacation property in an international destination, you’ll want to conduct extensive research on foreign ownership rules, local real estate laws and government stability before proceeding.
-We’ll be covering the rules and potential pitfalls around owning foreign real estate in an upcoming article, so stay tuned!
+We’ll be covering the rules and potential pitfalls around owning foreign real estate in a future article!

 Snowbird Services & Resources